erfandehghani/The-C-programming-language/README.md

     Exercise 3-2: Write a function escape(s, t) that converts characters like newline and tab into visible escape sequences like \n and \t as it copies the string t to s.
 Use a switch.
     Exercise 3-3: Write a function expand(s1, s2) that expands shorthand notations like a-z in the string s1 into the equivalent complete list abc...xyz in s2.
 Allow for letters of either case and digits, and be prepared to handle cases like a-b-c and a-z0-9 and -a-z.
 Arrange that a leading or trailing - is taken literally.
     ...

-Contributing

-Guidelines on how to contribute to the repository.
-This section could include information on how to report issues, how to submit pull requests, or any other relevant information.
-License

-Information on the license of the exercises.
-This section could include a link to the license or a brief summary of the license terms.

-Feel free to customize this template to fit the specific needs of your exercises repository.
-Remember that a well-written README file can help others understand your repository and encourage contributions.